Stages of cataract

 - Several research studies have shown that a diet rich in antioxidants like Vitamin C and E help reduce the risk of cataract.

 - Akin to applying sunblock on our skin to protect against UV rays, wearing a pair of sunglasses with UV protection does the same for our eyes.

 - Smoking harms the body including the eyes.
 It is important to stop smoking as it doubles the risk of cataract.

 - Diabetes increases the risk of developing cataract.
 It is therefore important to keep the blood sugar level under control.

 Cataract develops gradually and often people do not know they have them until the vision and quality of life are affected.
-It is therefore important to have regular eye examination to detect for any signs of cataract.
+It is therefore important to have regular eye examinations to detect for signs of cataract.

 Cataract is a treatable condition.
 It can be removed through cataract surgery, which is a low risk surgery.
 As technology advances these days, we no longer must wait till the cataract is ‘ripe’ or ‘mature’ before removal.
 Cataract removal is done through a key-hole incision whereby recovery is fast, risk of infection is lower and vision outcome is more predictable.
 Cataract surgery can be performed at any stage of the cataract development.
 Your ophthalmologist will advise you on the right time to have the surgery.

 At Atlas Eye Specialist Centre, we offer you a cataract screening service to screen for cataract.
 For more information on cataract screening, please contact us at +65 6737 9119 or email@example.com